Frequently Asked Questions

 Can I use my insurance, and what does "out-of-network" mean?

 We know you have insurance for a reason: to use it when you need it.
 Some of our clinicians are in-network with Anthem/Blue Cross Blue Shield or Humana.
-Please confirm that your therapist if he/she is in-network with your insurance provider before scheduling your first appointment.
-All other insurance is filed out-of-network.
+Please confirm that your therapist is in-network with your insurance provider before scheduling your first appointment.

-"Out-of-network" means that we do not have a contract with that insurance company, meaning payment for our services is due, in full, at each appointment.
+"Out-of-network" means that we do not have a contract with a specific insurance company.
+Clients are responsible for paying for our services, in full, at each appointment.
 Though some or all of our services may be covered by your insurance plan as out-of-network, this depends on your policy.
 Contact your member services (number on back of your card) to inquire about coverage for CPT codes 90837 and 90791.

-What happens in session, stays in session.
-We respect your privacy, and so does the law.
-You are protected under both confidentiality and privilege*, meaning we will not discuss anything about you, or even acknowledge that you are a client, without first getting your written permission.
+What happens in session, stays in session.* We respect your privacy, and so does the law.
+We will not discuss any content from your session, nor any information we have about you, including your identity, with anyone other than you without written permission from you.

 Confidentiality is limited when using insurance.
 We are required to provide a clinical diagnosis, which becomes part of your medical history.
-Consider this when applying for insurance, and are asked if you have "seen a mental health provider."
+When applying for some insurance, members may be asked if you have "seen a mental health provider."

 *Please note, that we are mandated reports.
-In the event that child maltreatment is disclosed, we are required by law to report file a formal report with DFCS.
+If child maltreatment is disclosed to us, we are required by law to file a formal report with DFCS.
 We are not qualified to assess or validate allegations; we are simply required to notify DFCS.
 Also, your safety is very important to us.
-If we feel that you are a risk to yourself or to others, we may insist that you seek more intensive care from a hospital or inpatient facility.
+If we feel that you are an imminent risk to yourself or to others, we may insist that you seek more intensive care from a hospital, acute care, or inpatient facility.

 What is clinical hypnotherapy?